JetBrains/marketplace-docs/topics/api-reference/embeddable-content.md

  - `iframe`,
  - `script`.

-We recommend using the `script` distribution type because it handles the `Content Security Policy` limitations, such as redirecting to the Marketplace page.
+We recommend using the `script` distribution type because it handles the `Content Security Policy` limitations, such as redirecting to JetBrains Marketplace.

 ### Including script